Similar mortality rates for early and late group B streptococcal disease among newborns at Groote Schuur Hospital in Cape Town

 Abstract

 Background.
-Invasive Group B Streptococcal disease (iGBS) is an important cause of morbidity and mortality in newborns globally, and is more common in Sub-Saharan Africa and South Africa.
-There are few studies reporting on the burden of iGBS in newborns in South Africa, especially in the Western Cape.
+Invasive group B streptococcal disease (iGBS) is an important cause of morbidity and mortality in newborns globally and is more common in Sub-Saharan Africa and South Africa.
+Few studies describe newborn iGBS cases in the Western Cape, leaving limited data to guide local prevention and treatment strategies.

 Results.
-Thirty five cases of iGBS were included in the study, 51% with early-onset disease (EoD) and 49% with late-onset disease (LoD).
-The median gestational age at birth was 27 and 31.5 weeks in the LoD and EoD groups respectively.
-The median birth weight was 900 g and 1812 g in the LoD and EoD group respectively.
-Meningitis was more common in the LoD group, and pneumonia more common in the EoD group.
-The overall mortality rate was 23% with similar mortality rates in the EoD and LoD groups (22% for EoD and 24% for LoD).
-Invasive GBS disease accounted for a cumulative 274 days in the intensive care unit over the study period.
+Thirty-five cases of iGBS were included in the study, 51% with early-onset disease (EoD) and 49% with late-onset disease (LoD).
+The median gestational age at birth was 27 and 31.5 weeks in the LoD and EoD groups, respectively.
+The median birth weight was 900 g and 1 812 g in the LoD and EoD groups, respectively.
+Meningitis was more common in the LoD group and pneumonia was more common in the EoD group.
+The overall mortality rate was 23%, with similar mortality rates in the EoD and LoD groups (22% and 24%, respectively).
+Invasive GBS disease accounted for a cumulative 274 intensive care unit days during the study period.

 Conclusion.
-Invasive GBS disease in newborns at GSH carries a high mortality rate, and a similar mortality rate between EoD and LoD groups was observed in this study.
+Invasive GBS disease in newborns at GSH is associated with a high mortality rate, with this study showing similar mortality rates between the EoD and LoD groups.

 Article Details